What are the most pressing dolphin threats of today?

 Worldwide, dolphins face a variety of impacts that are threatening their existence.
 Most pointedly, and primarily dolphin threats are a result of human activities and their related impacts.
-In recent history the Baiji, also known as the Yangtze river dolphin, was declared extinct, its river habitat ruined by the construction of dams and the invasion of boat traffic.
+In recent history the Baiji, also known as the Yangtze river dolphin, was declared critically endangered, its river habitat ruined by the construction of dams and the invasion of boat traffic.

 Similarly, endangered dolphins like the Maui’s dolphin are on the brink of extinction due to entanglement in fishing gear.
 The Maui’s, a sub-species of Hector’s dolphin found in the waters of New Zealand, are teetering on the brink, with current estimates suggesting fewer than 100 members remaining in existence.